Hendrix-CS/csci151/index.md

  worth 150 of your final grade.
 They will consist of short answer questions along with writing and debugging code.

-* Exam 1: Sep 20, covering functions, math, numerical data, conditionals, and binary encoding
+* Exam 1: Feb 24, covering basic Java commands, classes, objects, enums, 2D arrays, stacks, and queues
-* Exam 2: Oct 16, covering input/output, while loops, lists, and strings
+* Exam 2: May 1, covering heaps, sorting algorithms, algorithmic analysis, lists, trees, and hash tables

 There is no final exam; you will complete a final project instead, as described above under Projects.

-## <a name="checkins">Checkins and Participation</a>: 90+
+## <a name="checkins">Checkins and Participation</a>: 90+ points

 Three times throughout the semester, you are expected to make an office hours appointment and check in with me about the course.
 Each checkin